chiser/screen-analysis-for-yellow-Tmaze-and-Joystick/README.md

-Additional scripts from the unused folder:
+### Additional scripts from the unused folder:

 plot_mean_trace_per_line.R is a script for the Joystick data for plotting the mean position across time as a line chart and a boxplot with the standard deviation of the position for each of the 10 experiment blocks.
 It needs as an input:

-  - Set the right working directory so that it is in the main folder of the repository, otherwise the script won´t work.
+  - Set the right working directory so that it is in the main folder of the repository, otherwise the script wonÂ´t work.

   - Set the right file to read.
 By default it will point to ./data/Joystick/positive_control.txt